artefactual/archivematica-docs/user-manual/transfer/import-metadata.rst

 You can import metadata by including a directory called ``metadata`` in your transfer.
 The directory can contain any type of metadata that you wish to preserve alongside your digital objects.
-The Process Metadata Directory `Microservice`_ will perform a number of preservation actions on objects in this directory.
+The Process Metadata Directory Microservice will perform a number of preservation actions on objects in this directory.

-Archivematica also supports conventions for importing descriptive metadata and rights metadata that will tranpose the contents of the metadata files into the METS file.
+Archivematica also supports conventions for importing descriptive metadata and rights metadata that will transpose the contents of the metadata files into the METS file.
 Metadata in the METS file is searchable in the :ref:`Archival Storage <archival-storage>` tab.

 *On this page:*

 * :ref:`Importing descriptive metadata with metadata.csv <metadata.csv>`
+    * :ref:`Simple objects <simple-objects>`
+    * :ref:`Compound objects <compound-objects>`
 * :ref:`Importing rights metadata with rights.csv <rights.csv>`

 .. seealso::